filegator/filegator/docs/install.md

 - Download: [v7.1.4](https://github.com/filegator/static/raw/master/builds/filegator_v7.1.4.zip)
 - Unzip files and upload them to your PHP server
 - Make sure your webserver can read and write to `/repository` and `/private` folders
 - Set the website document root to `/dist` directory.
-This is also known as 'public' folder.
+This is also known as 'public' folder
 - Visit web page, if something goes wrong check `/private/logs/app.log`
 - Login with default credentials `admin/admin123`
 - Change default admin's password